 The first is the rejection of the metric model that has dominated Western thought since Plato, Aristotle and Aristoxenus of Tarentum.
-By explicitly abandoning the Platonic and Aristotelian model of rhythm as simple "order of movement", kinêseôs taxis (! ÄÆÂ ^{o1}/2®ÃμÉ Ä¬3/1Â, Pl.
+By explicitly abandoning for poetics the Platonic model of rhythm as simple 'order of movement' (hê tês kinêseôs táxis - ! ÄÆÂ ^{o1}/2®ÂμÉ Ä¬3⁄41Â, Pl.
 Lg.
-665a) or "regular recurring motion" (˦ å. aÁ1Ã/4-1⁄2Ã 1⁄4μÄÁμÖı1 ^{o1}/2®Ãμ1, Arist.
+665a), or 'regular recurring motion' (pâs rhuthmòs hôrisménêi metreîtai kinêsei - À¶Â åÅ, 1⁄4x aÁ1Ã1⁄4-1⁄2Ã 1⁄4μÄÁμÖı1 ^{o1}1⁄2®Âμ1, Arist.
 Pr.
-882b2), Meschonnic anticipated what happened later in other disciplines, more or less explicitly: he returned to the pre-Socratic view reported by Benveniste in his famous article "The concept of 'rhythm' in its linguistic expression" (1951).
-The rhythm recovered its ancient meaning of rhuthmos, that is to say not only, as we read too often in hasty comments, "a configuration at a given moment of a reality that is soon going to change" but a real "way of flowing."
-Now this is one of the most significant elements of the current scientific changes: the best of them are made in the name of what I call a rhuthmological conception of rhythm [10].
+882b2) (see Michon 2018a), Meschonnic anticipated what happened later, more or less explicitly, in other disciplines: he returned to the pre-Socratic view reported by Benveniste (1971: 281-8) in his famous article 'The Notion of "Rhythm" in its Linguistic Expression' (see Michon 2018a).
+The rhythm recovered its ancient meaning of rhuthmos, that is to say not only, as we read too often in hasty comments, 'a configuration at a given moment of a reality that is soon going to change', but a real 'way of flowing'.
+Now this is one of the most significant elements of the current scientific changes: the best of them are made in the name of what we call a rhuthmological conception of rhythm (Michon 2018b).

 The second important feature of the new concept of rhythm concerns its ontogenetic dimension.
-Far from being a mere sensitive phenomenon, thus only pertaining to aesthesis, the rhythm is considered as the support of individuation phenomena, i.e. the generation of entities separate from each other but which are nevertheless in permanent if not constant mutation.
+Far from being a mere sensitive phenomenon, consequently pertaining only to aesthesis, rhythm is considered as the support of individuation phenomena, i.e. the generation of entities separate from each other but which are nevertheless in permanent if not constant mutation.

-The last significant feature of the new concept of rhythm is its ethical and political dimension.
-If rhythm supports individuation, it may sometimes support subjectivation as well, in the sense of the becoming-agent of the individuals who are concerned.
-Then rhythm has a critical dimension that makes it a fundamental tool for understanding our past but also the new world we are now living in.

-These three features explain in my opinion although the analysis should certainly be further refined the epistemological, ethical and political effectiveness of the new concept of rhythm.
-Once redefined as rhuthmos and with its aspects of individuation and possible subjectivation, the concept of rhythm becomes a very powerful tool.
+Finally, the third significant feature of the new concept of rhythm is its ethical and political dimension.
+If rhythm supports individuation, it may sometimes support subjectivation as well, in the sense of a becoming-agent of the individuals that or who are concerned.
+Then rhythm has a critical dimension that makes it a fundamental tool for understanding our past, but also the new world we are now living in.
+These three features explain - although the analysis should certainly be further refined - the epistemological, ethical and political effectiveness of the new concept of rhythm.
+Once redefined as rhuthmos and with its dimensions of individuation and possible subjectivation, the concept of rhythm becomes a very powerful tool.